backstage/backstage/.changeset/serious-roses-stare.md

 ---
-'example-app': patch
-'@backstage/plugin-api-docs': patch
+'@backstage/plugin-api-docs': minor
 ---

-Link 'Register Existing API' button on API page to /catalog-import instead of /create
+Link 'Register Existing API' button on API page to /catalog-import instead of /create .
+We now expect to `bind` the route for `apiDocsPlugin` to `registerComponent` instead of `createComponent`.